The Ultimate Guide to Hiring a Wedding DJ

 Only experience will teach a wedding DJ the need for variety and how to play many different genres of music.
 Their job is to appeal to the masses by playing all styles of familiar party music.
 An experienced wedding DJ will understand that everyone is passionate about ‘their’ style of music and know how to tap into that passion and present it in a manner that everyone on the dance floor can get excited about together.
 They will know how to correctly weave in and out of many different styles of music and, ultimately, keep the party going all night long.

-Coordinating the Event
+Coordinating Your Event

-While keeping the dance floor packed is the most obvious responsibility of a wedding DJ, it is certainly not the only one.
 Many couples don’t realize that one of the biggest responsibilities of the wedding DJ is to coordinate the evening’s events.
 This is the job that will make the single biggest difference between your guests remembering a wedding that was smooth and effortless or one that was awkward and clumsy.

 - Checking with the hall to make sure that dinner is actually ready to be served on time before asking people to sit down.